USER GUIDE | Written by tbearlovesfatcats on March 15 2017

 However, the Mareep and Flaaffy farming will be well worth it, as Ampharos is one of the best electric types in the game.

-Ampharos is the first electric type in the game with a large amount of health, which could prove to be a problem for top tier water Pokémon like Gyarados and Vaporeon (though it’s lack of accessibility will prevent many players from getting their hands on one).
+Ampharos is the first electric type in the game with a large health pool, which could prove to be a problem for top tier water Pokémon like Gyarados and Vaporeon (though it’s lack of accessibility will prevent many players from getting their hands on one).

 Ampharos can also obtain Focus Blast, which could help it take down the nearly insurmountable Blissey.